 So a hundred years or more have gone by since those days, and the whole world has surfeited more and more on the hope of scientific progress.
 And what an age has been spanned in our own brief lifetime with all the changes and the acceleration of human learning.
 The progress seen even since World War II is staggering beyond the imagination.

-In the late 1960's man was suddenly so surfeited with the hope of science and the promise of the Renaissance, that he was filled with revulsion.
+In the late 1960's modern man was so over filled with the hope of science and the promise of the Renaissance, that the youth rebelled in revulsion and revolution.
 You could sense in America the grand disillusionment that all the prosperity and progress had done little for man after all.
 They had only polluted his air, defiled his streams, corrupted his children, broken his homes, decayed his cities and ruptured his social amity.
-Suddenly the Renaissance was dead!
+Suddenly the false hope of the Renaissance was dead!

 Again the world is ripe.
 But ripe for what?

-Today in America there is a tremendous turning to occultism, to Pentecostalism, and to the Charismatic Movement.
+Today modern society has turned to occultism, opioids, Pentecostalism, the Charismatic movement and ecumenism.
 Multitudes despair of life fulfilled on earth except through some inner ecstatic experience.
 But this, of course, is the essential and mystical ethic of Roman Catholicism.

-Time once proved and irrefutably demonstrated the error of this Catholic concept until the world was ripe for justification by faith.
-So today man's vain hope of fulfillment in this life has again been demonstrated until the world is ready for the pure truth of justification by faith and a mighty revival of hope in the coming of Jesus Christ in glory.
+Time once has proven and irrefutably demonstrated the error of this Catholic concept until the world is ripe for the simple message of justification by faith.
+So today man's vain hope of fulfillment in this life has again been demonstrated until the world is once again ready for the pure truth of justification by faith in the sinless life and atoning death of Christ alone and a mighty revival of hope in the coming of Jesus Christ in glory.